 Glisten is a project for same-sex attracted and gender diverse youth that aims to support young people under 25 through group support, individual support, delivering community education to address homophobia/transphobia and discrimination, and worker training.

-Glisten Social Group Event
+Glisten Social Groups

 Be yourself, connect with others and find support!

 To register, contact Georgia on email@example.com or phone 95561769.

 Man to Man is a group for young men from multicultural backgrounds, aimed at breaking down barriers and developing a positive partnership between young men (year 9 & 10) and police, and building personal life skills, through an interactive and intensive 5 week program.
 The workshop includes: